 Once done with the ‘Reset’, you will have the option to reactivate the plugin if you choose to do so in the post-reset options.
 You will also be able to reactive/keep all your favorite plugins/themes.
 If you plan to use this plugin in the near future, you can keep the plugin.
 To re-access, you only will have to enable it.

-The WP Reset plugin currently has over 100,000+active users and it is a highly rated free plugin.
-So, make sure that you try it out if you are looking to reset your WordPress website in a single click.
+The WP Reset plugin currently has over 100,000+ active users and it is a highly rated free plugin.
+So, make sure that you try it out if you are looking how to reset WordPress theme in a single click.